 Psychiatrists in the United States earn an average of $190K per year; salaries are particularly strong in San Diego, where workers earn around $250K.
 Psychiatrists will also find cushy salaries in San Francisco (+10 percent), Dallas (+8 percent), Washington (+5 percent), and Los Angeles (+2 percent).
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Psychiatrist